neondatabase/website/content/docs/import/import-sample-data.md

 2. Load the data using one of the following Neon CLI commands ([projects](/docs/reference/cli-projects), [branches](/docs/reference/cli-branches), or [connection-string](/docs/reference/cli-connection-string)):

     - Create a new Neon project, connect to it with `psql`, and load data from an `.sql` file.
-You must be a [Neon Pro Plan](/docs/introduction/pro-plan) user to create multiple projects.

         ```bash
         neonctl projects create --psql -- -f periodic_table.sql